 - Make sure that your Cable Modem/Router's MAC address is registered with your cable provider.
-When your provider's representative or setup software asks for your MAC address, you can find the CM MAC address on your modem/router's bottom label.
+When your provider's representative or setup software asks for your MAC address, you can find the CM MAC address on your modem/router's label.
+When the cable modem is standing vertically this label is located on the side of your modem.
 If you are having a problem, you may need to check with your cable service provider to make sure the service provider set up its system properly for your cable modem. - Check your Cable Modem/Router's Ethernet and coaxial cable connections.
 Make sure the coaxial cable is tightly connected.
 If a computer is plugged into an Ethernet port, make sure that the cable is plugged in all the way on both ends. - ➢ If you are using wireless, check that your wireless connection is functioning correctly.
 Check the section below, "I am having trouble connecting my computer or other device wirelessly to the Cable Modem/Router." - Power off your modem/router for at least 10 seconds and then power it back on. - Restart your computer or other devices connected to the Cable Modem/Router.
 This ensures that they receive a correct IP address from the router.